 HOW TO DO IT: As long as you’re not putting proprietary information out there, explaining how you or your company works will show how much effort and expertise is involved in your craft.

 The e-book mentioned above is a great example of how we divulged the entirety of our promotions process.
-Many experts on our team provided valuable insights, including Cristina Bond, senior media relations manager at Fractl.
+Many experts on our team provided valuable insights, including Cristina Bond, senior digital PR manager at Fractl.

 “We want to be sure that we understand the person’s interests, coverage focus, personality, and goals,” she said.
 “We also want a thorough understanding of the publication they write for and their primary audience.
 This information ensures we’re offering relevant content that is mutually beneficial for all and helps us send an email that is personalized, human, and pertinent.”